kittykatattack/learningPixi/README.md

 suggested in the previous section.
 The minified file might actually run slightly faster, and it will certainly load faster.
-The advantage to using the un-minified plain JS file is that the compiler thinks there's a bug in Pixi's source code, it will give you an error message that displays the questionable code in a readable format.
+The advantage to using the un-minified plain JS file is that if the compiler thinks there's a bug in Pixi's source code, it will give you an error message that displays the questionable code in a readable format.
 This is useful while you're working on a project, because even if the bug isn't in Pixi, the error might give